-If the certificate is qualified and requires a secure signature creation device it is only used with such devices for digital signatures.
+If the certificate is qualified and requires a qualified signature creation device, this certificate will only be used with such devices to perform electronic signatures.

-The management platform uses its own resources to generate a random and robust password and a private key protected with this password using the 3DES algorithm.
-A certificate signing request is generated in PKCS#10 format from that private key.
-With this request, the CA signs the Signatory's certificate.
-The certificate is delivered to the user in a PKCS#12 file which includes the certificate and associated private key.
-The password for the private key and PKCS#12 file is never clear in the system.
+The STATUS management platform generates with its own resources a robust random password and a private key protected with this password using the 3DES algorithm.
+From that private key it generates a certificate signing request in PKCS#10 format.
+With that request the CA performs the signature of the Signer's certificate.
+The certificate is delivered to the user in a PKCS#12 file in which the certificate itself and the private key associated with it are included.
+The password for the private key and the PKCS#12 file is never clear in the system.

-Keys are created using the RSA public key algorithm.
+The keys are generated using the RSA public key algorithm.

-Keys can also be created in a remote RA system using the web services layer for PKCS#10 request and collection of the corresponding PKCS#7.
+The keys can also be created on a remote system using the Web services layer to generate a PKCS#10 request and the corresponding PKCS#7 collection.